 Some say that Claudio Arrau, one of the greatest piano players of all time, could read music before being able to read words.
 This is a lesson to take to heart: piano playing, whether you choose acoustic or digital, requires you to listen, understand, and immerse yourself in the music before you sit down and play.

-What else can you do to improve your practice and performance on the piano?
+What else can you do to improve your piano practice routine and performance on practicing the piano?
 Acoustic piano players need to follow some rules, while digital piano players have a few different ways of becoming live artists.
 Today we will bring together the best of both worlds and see some tips and ideas on how to channel your inner pianist faster and better.

 When you realize you want to become a piano player, you can switch to professional digital pianos or even acoustic ones.
 For practice and learning, here are the main things to look for in an affordable but high-quality piano: